thomgray/LaTeX-to-Unicode-Translator/README.md

-LaTeX-to-Unicode-Translator
+#LaTeX-to-Unicode-Translator
-3 Objective-C classes that can translate a TeX-formatted string to Unicode NSAttributedString.
-LaTeXString class is the key one.
-Initialize a LaTeXString with TeX-formatted string and retrieve translation with [stringName toString] or use factory method [LaTeXString translateString:TeXstring]
+A number of Objective C classes that aim to translate between Unicode strings and TeX-Formatted strings.
+The principal translation methods are found the TeXTranslator class, containing only a few static methods.
+The other classes delegate the translation algorithm.